Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Proofs of the Main theorems

-The proof of this theorem is exactly the same as above up to the point we apply Theorem \ref{thm:EC}.
-In this case we do not have the assumption of Theorem \ref{thm:EC} to get an Eichler-Shimura relation.
-Therefore we continue by assuming Eichler-Shimura Conjecture i.e. Conjecture \ref{ESconj} and get that $\bar{\rho}_{E_2,p} \sim \bar{\rho}_{E',p}$ for some finitely many elliptic curves $E'$ (the ones with conductor $\mathcal{N}_p$).
+Let $E$ be the Frey elliptic curve defined in Section \ref{curve2}.
+The proof of this theorem is the same as above up to the point when we apply Theorem \ref{thm:EC}.
+In this case, we do not have the assumption of Theorem \ref{thm:EC} to get an Eichler--Shimura relation.
+Therefore we continue by assuming the Eichler--Shimura Conjecture (Conjecture \ref{ESconj}) and get that $\bar{\rho}_{E,p} \sim \bar{\rho}_{E',p}$ for finitely many elliptic curves $E'$ (the ones with conductor $\mathcal{N}_p$).

-Then we continue as above and by using Frey-Mazur Conjecture we can conclude that $E_2$ is isogenous to one of the finitely many elliptic curves $E'$ and in each isogeny class there are finitely many members so that $E_2$ is isomorphic to one of the finitely many $E_k$'s whose finite set of $j$-invariants we denote by $S$.
-By Proposition \ref{Problematic}, by possibly increasing $p$, we can assume that $j_{E_2}$ is not in this set, hence we get a contradiction.
+Then we continue as above and by using the Weak Frey--Mazur Conjecture we can conclude that $E$ is isogenous to one of the finitely many elliptic curves $E'$ and in each isogeny class there are finitely many members so that $E$ is isomorphic to one of the finitely many $E'$s whose finite set of $j$-invariants we denote by $S$.
+By Proposition \ref{Problematic}, for $p$ large enough, we can assume that $j_{E}$ is not in this set, hence reaching a contradiction once again.